-A refurbishment mortgage, or refurbishment finance, are types of loans that enable renovations or repairs to commence on a property.
+A refurbishment or renovation mortgage, or refurbishment finance, are types of loans that enable renovations or repairs to commence on a property.
 Refurbishment loans can be used to finance a property purchase as well as funding the developments.

 A refurbishment mortgage is a short-term finance solution that requires a strategy from the onset to notify the lender of how it will be repaid.

 There can be the flexibility of the exact timing that the finance will be settled, where certain factors are unknown such as completion times.

 Often the main benefit of a refurbishment loan is that funds are released quickly so that works can start as soon as possible.